zuplo/docs/docs/articles/custom-ci-cd.md

    for `ZUPLO_API_KEY` on your GitLab project.
 Set it to the API key you generated in the previous step.
-You can choose to [mask](https://docs.gitlab.com/ee/ci/variables/#mask-a-cicd-variable) the variable so it does not display in job logs.
+You can choose to [mask](https://docs.gitlab.com/ee/ci/variables/#mask-a-cicd-variable) the variable so it doesn't display in job logs.

 ## Advanced Use Cases